 The Hamline School of Business is an inclusive community dedicated to the professional and personal development of our students, faculty and staff and to the advancement of the common good.
-We achieve our mission through teaching excellence, the integration of theory and practice, and the engagement of a network of stakeholders (including alumni and community partners) to address complex issues facing the business, government, and non-profit sectors.
-We see our mission firmly rooted within the values of Hamline University.
+We achieve our mission through teaching excellence, the integration of theory and practice, and the engagement of a network of stakeholders to address complex issues facing the business, government, and non-profit sectors.

-Academic Programs
+Academic Programs - Advanced Degrees